How to Make Nun Peg Dolls for Catholic Kids

 Monthly Liturgical Membership

-First, glue on the half-circle looking shape on the head straight-side-up, like so:
+First, glue on the half-circle-looking shape on the head straight-side-up, like so:

 Then add a little triangle to each side, like this.

 They can all be a little different.
 Search for pictures of different orders of Nuns online before starting, and you can try to make them match.
-I made these awhile ago, so I don’t remember what orders I based these on, but for sure if I make more we’ll be making some Carmelites! 🙂 How did I miss them?!
+I made these a while ago, so I don’t remember what orders I based these on, but for sure if I make more we’ll be making some Carmelites! 🙂 How did I miss them?!

 I have given these as presents at Birthday parties before, and they’re always well received.
 Just make sure you reserve this idea for your Catholic friends. 😉

 Have fun with your little Nun peg dolls!
-Warning: If you take these to Mass to let your daughters play with them, lots of people sitting around you will tell you how cute the are when Mass is over. 🙂
+Warning: If you take these to Mass to let your daughters play with them, lots of people sitting around you will tell you how cute they are when Mass is over. 🙂

 Also, don’t miss my post on how to make Priest peg dolls!
-More little Catholic peg dolls to come later this week.
+More little Catholic peg dolls are to come later this week.
 Stay tuned!

 Find all of my peg doll resources here!